rosalynnyang/rosalynnyang.github.io/_posts/2019-10-15-text-preprocessing.md

     depend

-Stemming and lemmatization are techniques that are even more specific to the analysis question.
-I tend to not use them in my preprocessing steps unless needed to.
+Stemming and lemmatization are techniques that are specific to the analysis questions.
+I tend to not use them in my preprocessing steps unless needed.

-In the next post, I will discuss how to transform text into numbers and run basic topic models to understand what's mentioned in the responses.
+In the next post, I will discuss how to transform text into numbers and understand the major topics mentioned in the responses with topic models.